AdaCore/why3/doc/install.rst

     why3 config --list-prover-families

-as they are in fact listed in the file ``provers-detection-data.conf``, typically located in ``/usr/local/share/why3`` after installation.
-See Appendix [sec:proverdetecttiondata] for details.
+as they are in fact listed in the file :file:`provers-detection-data.conf`, typically located in :file:`/usr/local/share/why3`: after installation.
+See :numref:`sec.proverdetectiondata` for details.

 .. _sec.uninstalledprovers: